Ehizojie7/aairProject/README.md

 ## 🎯 Usage

 ### Creating Tasks

+#### Traditional Method
 1. Navigate to the **Add** tab
 2. Enter a task title (required)
 3. Optionally add a description
 4. Set a due date if needed
 5. Tap **Save Task**

+#### Voice-to-Task Method
+1. Navigate to the **Voice** tab or tap the microphone FAB
+2. Tap the microphone button to start recording
+3. Speak naturally, e.g., "Buy groceries and call mom"
+4. The app will automatically parse and add multiple tasks
+5. Review the results and add more if needed

 ### Managing Tasks
 - **Complete/Uncomplete**: Tap the checkbox next to any task